 Ecosystems services are benefits to human welfare made possible by processes of the natural world.
 Modern livelihoods depend on nature for various services, materials and ingredients.
 Micro-bacteria in marine ecosystems produce oxygen.
-Plants and soils regulate our climate through carbon sequestration.
+Plants and soils regulate our climate through capturing and storing carbon dioxide in the air.
 Wetlands curb flooding for coastal territories.
 Medicines are pulled from various kinds of plants like sage, ginger, turmeric and aloe vera.
-Ecosystems play a critical role in managing biological diversity.
-The list goes on.
+Ecosystems play a critical role in managing biological diversity, and supporting the food webs, species abundance and habitat variety which produce ecosystem services.

 Four Types of Ecosystem Services